phpmyadmin/phpmyadmin/doc/glossary.rst

     PDF
-      Portable Document Format is a file format developed by Adobe Systems for representing two dimensional documents in a device independent and resolution independent format.
+      Portable Document Format is a file format developed by Adobe Systems for representing two-dimensional documents in a device-independent and resolution-independent format.

       .. seealso:: <https://en.wikipedia.org/wiki/Portable_Document_Format>